 2. Ice as platform for physics and astrophysics: Efforts are under way to use glacial ice as a platform for study of fundamental physics and astrophysics.
-These experiments make use of polar ice as an abundant, clean, stable, lowbackground and transparent detection medium observation of sub-atomic for particle interactions.
+These experiments make use of polar ice as an abundant, clean, stable, lowbackground and transparent detection medium observation of sub-atomic interactions.
 For example, the now completed IceCube telescope uses ice at South Pole to detect high-energy neutrinos traveling to Earth from cosmic sources.
-IceCube may reveal new physical processes associated with the enigmatic origin of the highest energy particles in nature.
 The Enhanced Hot Water Drill (EHWD) developed for IceCube is a powerful and fast access drill capable of creating 2500 m deep, half-meter diameter boreholes at a rate of about three per week.